Find your answer here

 Who can vote for the People’s Choice Award?

-Anyone can vote and you can vote for as many teams as you want during the public voting period from April 30 - May 18, 2018.
-Every voter will have to register with a valid name and social media account (LinkedIn, Facebook or Google), in order to log in to cast their vote.
+Anyone can vote and you can vote for as many teams as you wish during the public voting period from June 2 - 18, 2021.
+Every voter will have to register with a valid name and social media account in order to log in to cast their vote.

 What will happen to my solution?

-At the end of the challenge your solution will still belong to you and your team.
-Cisco may only use your solution to promote the challenge and to promote related initiatives.
-For more information, check the terms and conditions here.
+At the end of the Challenge your solution will still belong to you and your team.
+For more information, please review the rules.

 Why was my entry disqualified?

-If your entry does not meet the submission requirements, violates the terms and conditions, contain inappropriate content, or if you or your team did not provide appropriate proof of eligibility, your submission will be disqualified.
+If your entry does not meet the submission requirements, violates the terms and conditions, contains inappropriate content, or if you or your team did not provide appropriate proof of eligibility, your submission will be disqualified.
 You will not receive notice of disqualification until the end of the submission process.
-If you have any question or doubts about what is acceptable please review the terms and conditions here.
-If you still have a question, please contact us at firstname.lastname@example.org.
+If you have any question or doubts about what is acceptable please review the rules.
+If you still have a question, please contact us at email@example.com.

 When will the winners be announced?

-Finalists will be announced April 30, 2018, and the winners of the challenge will be announced on May 21, 2018.
+Finalists will be announced June 2, 2021, and the winners of the Challenge will be announced on June 29, 2021.

 What are the judging criteria?